mkujala/csvToJson/README.md

 # csvToJson
 This is simple command line converter that I made when learning Go.
-It converts .csv file to .json file
+It converts .csv file to .json file in same directory where converter was run

 BUILD: go build
+INSTALL: go install
-USAGE: csvToJson yourFile.csv
+USAGE: csv2json yourFile.csv

 There is still a lot of room for improvement.